 One of the striking things about yoga is that, unlike most other approaches to self-development, you learn how to realise the full potential of your mind, body and spirit via one synchronising practice.
 It illuminates every aspect of who and how you are.
-It’s a unifying and unified process, and one where the process and the effects are shaped entirely by you.
-There is very little you need other than to find time and space to practice with open mind.
+It’s a unifying and unified process, and one where the effects are shaped entirely by you.
+There is very little you need other than to find time and space to practice with an open mind.
 Yes, there’s a structure to follow, guidance on how to anatomically align, techniques for channelling the breath to calm the mind, and an artfully crafted system of thought rooted in ancient wisdom that can lead you through mental and physical challenges to greater things.

 “A person who falls on the earth, stumbling on a stone, will stand up by means of the same earth they fell on.
 You complain because you think earth is the problem, having caused your fall.
 Without the earth you wouldn’t fall, but you wouldn’t stand up either.
 Falling and standing up are both great aids given to you by the earth.
 Because of Mother Earth you can continue your practice.” - Shunryu Suzuki